simoncblyth/opticks/notes/issues/update_juno_opticks_integration_for_new_workflow.rst

 * in parallel with this : :doc:`joined_up_thinking_geometry_translation`

-HMM : Lots of small changes needed : how to proceed
+HMM : Lots of small changes needed : how to proceed ?
 ------------------------------------------------------

 * switch off WITH_G4OPTICKS
 * switch on WITH_G4CXOPTICKS : bring over the blocks of code one at a time

 Notice how this means can switch the entire integration with a single flip.

+GUIDING PRINCIPALS FOR INTEGRATION

+* IF IT CAN BE DONE WITHIN OPTICKS CODE : DO IT THERE (AS DEVELOPMENT IS SO MUCH EASIER THERE)
+* MINIMIZE INTEGRATION CODE IN THE FRAMEWORK

 WITH_G4OPTICKS -> WITH_G4CXOPTICKS